shenybluemix/BluemixPush/README.md

 # BluemixPush

+This is a native Adnroid App leveraing two Bluemix features:
-Native Android App leveraging Bluemix Push Notification Services
+ - MobileFirst Push Notification Services
+ - Cloudant No SQL DB Mobile Extension - offline storage and sync

+* update the "bluemixpush.properties" information according to your own bluemix services

-sheny@us.ibm.com
+Any questions, contact sheny@us.ibm.com